 Satan rebelled against God in heaven (Revelation 12:7).
 And he accused God of being unloving and unjust towards His creatures in the Universe.
 Man’s fall on earth gave further opportunity to reinforce Satan’s accusation (Genesis 3:1-4).
 This is shown in book of Job, which illustrates Satan’s arrogant and false accusations against God (ch.
 1:9-11).

 For thousands of years, God tolerated the charges of Satan and the rebellion of humans.
 All the while He was slowly unfolding His amazing plan for the salvation of men.
 This plan will make possible the forgiveness and transformation of sinners.
 And it will also show the ultimate vindication of God’s character that is built on both justice and mercy (Psalm 89:14).

 God’s plan of salvation was predicted by type, symbol, and prophecy throughout the Old Testament.
 But the ultimate demonstration was revealed to man by the incarnation, life, suffering, and death of God’s innocent Son.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).

-Through the plan of salvation, the accusations of Satan will ultimately be disproved at the end of the great controversy between good and evil.
-And God’s character will be fully vindicated.
-So that, “at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:10-11; Revelation 5:13).
+Realizing God’s rightouss ways, it will be that, “at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:10-11; Revelation 5:13).
 Everyone, including Satan and his followers, will bow down at the feet of Jesus and declare that the ways of God have been just and righteous (Romans 14:11).
-Then, the peace of the universe will be forever restored.
+At that time, the peace of the universe will be forever restored.

 In His service,